harp-tech/peripheral.portbreakout/README.md

 ## Key Features

 * Makes available the ethernet ports pins in the Harp Behavior device
+* Allows the control of a 12V valve (e.g. Lee LHD series)
 * Screw terminals available for each pin
 * Allows the use of the Harp Behavior serial TX (3.3V or 5V) instead of the valve return pin (v2.x)